The Rogersville Review: Ellen Addison Myatt

 In October of that same year, Ellen Addison was named publisher and continued in that role until 1997 when she assumed the helm at the Tri-Cities Business Journal.
 During her tenure at the Review, Addison turned the weekly into a twice-weekly newspaper publishing the traditional midweek edition and the new weekend edition.
 She returned to publish the newspaper in 2006 through 2008.

 Kevin Burcham

 In April 1997, Kevin L. Burcham moved to Rogersville and took the reins of the newspaper as editor and publisher.
 The paper then began publishing on the internet.
-While the paper went on-line in 1997, in January 1998, Burcham unveiled a new expanded and updated site, Hawkins County On-line.
+While the paper went online in 1997, in January 1998, Burcham unveiled a new expanded and updated site, Hawkins County On-line.
 The website features general news information, links to weather, industrial and tourism information, a classified section and obituaries.
 It is a part of a network of similar sites in the Tri-Cities, Greeneville, Morristown, Newport, Lenoir City, Sweetwater, Athens and other communities throughout Northeast Tennessee.